Skip to main content

 Vasectomy should be considered permanent.
 Reversal is sometimes possible but is not guaranteed, can be complex, and is not available on the NHS.
 For this reason, vasectomy is suitable only for men who are confident they do not want future children.

-We recommend that hair is trimmed or shaved from at least the front of the scrotum before your appointment.
+We recommend that hair is trimmed from the front of the scrotum before your appointment.
 This helps reduce discomfort during the procedure and avoids hairs becoming caught in instruments or stitches.

 If you choose to shave, please do so a few days in advance, not on the day of the procedure.
 Shaving immediately beforehand can slightly increase infection risk and may make the skin more sensitive to the surgical cleaning solution, which can occasionally sting.